-Pillar 3: Knowledge Products, Communication, Partnerships and Innovation: Synthesize and aggregate key results and lessons learned of independent evaluations into innovative evaluation knowledge products.
-This includes the implementation of Meta-syntheses of evaluation results, which may be carried out in conjunction with partners within and beyond the UN system.
+Pillar 3: Knowledge Products, Communication, Partnerships and Innovation: IES synthesizes and aggregates key evaluation results and lessons learned of independent evaluations into innovative knowledge products, such as meta-syntheses.
+This also includes joint system-wide meta-syntheses developed together with partners of other UN organizations.

 See below IES evaluation-based meta-syntheses of UNODC evaluation reports, as well as thematic evaluation-based analyses.